 Dr Shahidha Bari, BA PhD (Cambridge) MA (London)

 My work spans across the fields of culture, poetry, politics and philosophy, but I started my studies with a BA in English at King’s College Cambridge in 1999.
 You can read a little about my undergraduate days at the end of this interview here.

 After completing studies at the universities of Cambridge, London and Cornell, I became Lecturer in Romanticism at Queen Mary in 2011 and now teach across a range of undergraduate and postgraduate modules.

-Alongside teaching, I’m also a founding member of the intellectual salon, How to Live, a project dedicated to cultivating academic and artistic engagements with politics, philosophy, and contemporary life, and I sit on the editorial board of New Formations: A journal of culture/theory/politics and the sounding board of TCCE (The Culture Capital Enterprise).
+Alongside teaching, I sit on the editorial board of New Formations: A journal of culture/theory/politics and the sounding board of TCCE (The Culture Capital Enterprise).
 I am a trustee of Arts Emergency, a charity dedicated to encouraging young people from disadvantaged backgrounds to study arts subjects at university.
 I am an experienced public speaker, chair, panellist and radio broadcaster.

 In 2011, I was selected as one of ten AHRC BBC Radio 3 'New Generation Thinkers'.
 And in 2014, I was awarded the Observor Anthony Burgess award for arts criticism: http://www.theguardian.com/culture/2015/mar/08/shahidha-bari-winner-anthony-burgess-prize-medea-helen-mcrory-